LeoAnnArbor/BehaviorCloning---SteeringAnglePrediction/README.md

 ### 2. Loading and Preprocessing

 In training mode, the simulator produces three images per frame while recording corresponding to left-, right-, and center-mounted cameras, each giving a different perspective of the track ahead.
 The simulator also produces a `csv` file which includes file paths for each of these images, along with the associated steering angle, throttle, brake, and speed for each frame.
-My algorithm loads the file paths for all three camera views for each frame, along with the angle (adjusted by +0.25 for the left frame and -0.15 for the right), into two numpy arrays
+My algorithm loads the file paths for all three camera views for each frame, along with the angle adjusted by +0.25 for the left frame and -0.15 for the right.

 Images produced by the simulator in training mode are 320x160, and require preprocessing prior to being fed to the CNN since it expects input images to be of size 200x66.
 To achieve this, the bottom 20 pixels and the top 50 pixels are cropped from the image and it is then resized to 200x66.
 The color space is converted from RGB to YUV as suggested by [nVidia model](https://images.nvidia.com/content/tegra/automotive/images/2016/solutions/pdf/end-to-end-dl-using-px.pdf).
 Because `drive.py` uses the same CNN model to predict steering angles in real time, it requires the same image preprocessing.